 World-class opportunities for postgraduate study

-The Graduate School is administratively part of the University of Southampton, but works closely with the Natural Environment Research Council to offer first class research experiences for our students.
-There are almost around 200 research students within the Graduate School, with an annual intake of 40-45, and approximately 75 masters students, from all over the world and from all science disciplines.
+The Graduate School is part of the University of Southampton, but works closely with the Natural Environment Research Council to offer first class research experiences for our students.
+There are almost around 200 research students within the Graduate School, with an annual intake of 40-45, and approximately 75 masters students, from all over the world, from many scientific disciplines.